Periodontist in Seattle, WA

 - Teeth that react strongly to temperature changes

 If you notice any of these signs, it's important to schedule a dental appointment soon.
+Contact our Seattle periodontist for an evaluation, as early-stage gum disease (gingivitis) is completely reversible with proper treatment from a qualified periodontist.

-gingivitis, a thorough professional cleaning and better at-home care might be enough.
+Treatment depends on the severity of the disease.
+For early-stage gingivitis, a thorough professional cleaning and better at-home care might be enough.
 More advanced cases may require:

 - Deep cleaning procedures to remove tartar below the gum line